 Published: 9.
 April 2025

 Senior Researcher Mina Monier receives funds from the Research Council of Norway in the category of Researcher Project for Early Career.
 The funds are awarded to the project "Unconventional Gospels (UnGos): A Computer–Assisted Analysis of Complex Harmonic Traditions in Newly Discovered Manuscripts."
-The project is one of 23 projects that receive a total of 216 million NOK for groundbreaking research.

 The Role of Orientalism in the History of the Qurʿān